Mexican–American War: On the home front

 Just as Mexican women contributed to the war efforts from their homes, women in the U.S. similarly protested publicly and made patriotic crafts that U.S. soldiers could carry.
 In addition, female journalists across multiple states took advantage of their literacy to speak up in support or in opposition of the war, including Anne Royall, Jane Swisshelm, and Jane Cazneau.
 Female American journalists played a crucial role in representing the voices of women that had been silenced within the public sphere.

 Outbreak of hostilities

-Sarah A. Bowman "The Great Western", depicted as the Heroine of Fort Brown.
+Sarah A. Bowman "The Great Western," depicted as the Heroine of Fort Brown.
 At her death, she was buried with full military honors.

 Texas campaign

 Thornton Affair

 President Polk ordered General Taylor and his forces south to the Rio Grande.
 Taylor ignored Mexican demands to withdraw to the Nueces.
 He constructed a makeshift fort (later known as Fort Brown/Fort Texas) on the banks of the Rio Grande opposite the city of Matamoros, Tamaulipas.

-The Mexican forces prepared for war.
+The Mexican forces prepared for war, and Parades issued a declaration of a defensive war on April 23.
 On April 25, 1846, a 2,000-man Mexican cavalry detachment attacked a 70-man U.S. patrol commanded by Captain Seth Thornton, which had been sent into the contested territory north of the Rio Grande and south of the Nueces River.
 In the Thornton Affair, the Mexican cavalry routed the patrol, killing 11 American soldiers and capturing 52.